LuisTorres262/Creating-a-Virtual-Machine/README.md

 18.)
 Now after you're done with your Virtual Machine make sure you log out of the virtual machine.
 Once that is done you should be back in the Azure portal, and looking inside the Virtual Machine settings.
 Find and click the "Delete" button.
-21.)
-You'll now see the option to delete, you want to click all the boxes, to delete the Network Interface and Public IP address.
-Click delete.
-Give it a minute or two to delete.

 ![image](https://i.imgur.com/qjT77O9.png)